Woodford, London: Rural persistence

 The practice became increasingly less well suited to the times, as they occasionally penetrated into neighbouring gardens and roads before being driven back onto the forest land.

-The BSE outbreak of 1996 caused the practice to be halted for a while.
+The local BSE outbreak during the early 1990s caused the practice to be halted for a while.
 Their departure, however, meant that grass and saplings grew on the previously well-cropped meadow areas of forest land.
 When the cattle were reintroduced in 2001 their range was restricted so that there would be less conflict with other interests.

 Politics

 Woodford is divided between three parliamentary constituencies including Chingford and Woodford Green which is currently represented by Conservative Iain Duncan Smith, who was the Party Leader from 2001 to 2003.
 Chingford and Woodford Green is separated from Ilford North by the Central line, whilst a small part of South Woodford is in Leyton and Wanstead constituency.
 Previously the local constituency was Wanstead and Woodford (1974–1997) and before that Woodford (1945–1974) which was represented by Winston Churchill between 1945 and 1964.
 Churchill had previously represented the area (1924-1945) as part of the Epping Parliamentary Constituency - and was therefore Woodford's local MP, both when he was the wartime Prime Minister - and also later, when he served as a peacetime Prime Minister.
 Churchill is commemorated by a statue on the green at Woodford.